 Home >> Professional >> 3D-BBQ >> SPS Results >> Fixed target #1

 The measurement was done on 10/09/04 at about 14h45 on the SPS fixed target beam.
-The beam was only listened to (no excitation, or better, I did not excite it).
+The beam was only listened to (no excitation, or better, no explicit excitation).
 The figures below are related to one of many measurements I did with different settings of the 3D Front-End box.
-The other measurements gave similar results.
-I picked-up the one which did not saturate the sound card to have nice tune sounds.
+Other measurements gave similar results.
+I picked-up one which did not saturate the sound card to have nice tune sounds.

-Below is the link to the .wav file from which I took the samples.
-I processed them off-line with Mathematica.
-The left (L) channel contains a record of the signal of the Horizontal (H) plane and the right (R) channel - of the Vertical (V) plane.
+Below is a link to the recorded .wav file from which I took the samples, which were processed off-line with Mathematica.
+The left (L) channel contains a record of the signal of the Horizontal (H) plane of the BBQ system and the right (R) channel - of the Vertical (V) plane.

 Headphones help a lot to resolve different components.